 The main cinematic influences of Fassbinder include Josef von Sternberg, Max Ophuls, Michael Curtiz (albeit not for Casablanca so much as for his Joan Crawford vehicles), Luchino Visconti, Agnès Varda, Luis Buñuel, Claude Chabrol and Jean-Luc Godard.
-He also said that he wanted many times that he wanted to be for German cinema what Federico Fellini and Ingmar Bergman were for their own national cinemas.
-His most famous influence was Creator Douglas Sirk, whose career and reputation Fassbinder played a major role in reviving.
+He also said many times that he wanted to be for German cinema what Federico Fellini and Ingmar Bergman were for their own national cinemas.
+His most famous cinematic influence was Douglas Sirk, whose career and reputation Fassbinder played a major role in reviving.
+(Before Sirk, his other most famous influence was Bertolt Brecht.)
 Fassbinder didn't see Sirk's films until a retrospective of his works in 1969-1970.
 This was the only year in which Fassbinder didn't make films, and after that, he inaugurated his famous art-house take on the Hollywood melodrama that in time influenced the likes of Pedro Almodóvar and Todd Haynes among others.

-Fassbinder died before he turned 40, but is the textbook definition of Short-Lived Big Impact, in a career of 15 years, Fassbinder left behind 40 films, several theater productions and four miniseries including an epic 14 episode adaptation of Berlin Alexanderplatz that is one of the most complex and beautiful achievements ever achieved for Television.
+Fassbinder died before he turned 40, but left a great body of work behind.
+In a career of 15 years, he created 40 films, several theater productions and four miniseries including an epic 14-episode adaptation of Berlin Alexanderplatz.
 His filmography is vast, varying in style and frequently undergoing Genre Shift.
-His films had a Myth Arc which he admitted was deliberate, the history of Germany since the end of World War II.
+His films had a Myth Arc — the history of Germany since the end of World War II — which he admitted was deliberate.
 He himself was born three weeks after the surrender of Nazi Germany.
-A running theme in his works, which made him highly controversial in Germany, was that he felt that the post-war Germany was Not So Different from their predecessors.
+A running theme in his works, which made him highly controversial in Germany, was that he felt that the post-war Germany wasn't so different from their predecessors.
 His films gleefully explored the All Germans Are Nazis trope from every side, deconstructing and reconstructing it all the time, stating that the Germans of the post-war generation never truly took responsibility for Nazism and that it fell on his generation to explore the Old Shame.

 - Love Is Colder Than Death